Property Compliance Certificates When Selling: Your Permits for the Hunt

 Golden Homes advice

-Book all applicable compliance inspections before your property goes on the market.
-This gives you time to budget for and complete any remediation without pressure.
-Your agent can recommend registered inspectors in your area.
-Confirm with your conveyancer which certificates apply to your specific municipality and property type before you start.
+Book all applicable compliance inspections as part of preparing your home for sale, before it goes on the market.
+That gives you time to budget for and complete any remediation without pressure.
+Your agent can recommend registered inspectors in your area, and your conveyancer can confirm which certificates apply to your municipality and property type before you start.

 Closing Reflection